rDr4g0n/JsDebuggr/README.md

 Settings
 --------
-JsDebuggr has only one settings for now.
+JsDebuggr has only a handful of settings for now.
 They can be found in the `JsDebuggr.sublime-settings` file.
 Note that this settings file is not being used at the moment as the settings are hard coded into the plugin for now.

 * `file_type_list` is an array of file extensions that should be enabled for scanning and tracking.
 The default value is `["html", "htm", "js"]`.
+* `autoscan_on_load` is a bool that indicates if a newly loaded doc should be for existing debugger statements, and those statements be transformed into breakpoints

 Future Features